Self-Drive Packages include accommodation and a rental car, some also include exciting adventure tours.

 Enrich your self-driven tour in Iceland with exciting activities.
 Along the way, you will have plenty of opportunities to go on adventure tours or day tours.
 Whale watching, glacier hiking, snowmobiling, ice caving and more.
 These tours are always cheaper if you drive to the location by yourself and meet the guides there.

 Do you have limited time for planning or perhaps you don’t even know where to start?
 Choose the self-drive package that fits your budget and time frame.
 Our local professionals have already worked out the logistics so you can get instant confirmation.

 We have already taken care of your car rental, the accommodation, and the self-drive tour itinerary.
 All you have to do is choose your activities.
-Book and receive your detailed travel guide that is based on our local knowledge.
+Book and receive your detailed Guide to Iceland that is based on our local knowledge.
 We designed it to lead you along the most beautiful places and some lesser-known treasures.

 We've simplified the process to make it clear and easy for you - no complications!
 We do not allow customizations but in return, you won't get a large bill or any hidden expenses.
 Your package includes a rental car, accommodations and you can choose from a list of activities in the areas.
 But don't worry, the itinerary along with accommodations, car rentals and activities have been carefully selected by our team of professional travel experts.
 It includes all of the best attractions, directions and activities along the way... leave it to the experts!

 Feel free to add activities and attractions on the way as long as it doesn't interfere with the pre-made self-drive agenda.
 Accommodations, car rentals and chosen activities cannot be re-arranged.
 You are also welcome to adjust days before or after the self-drive yourself.
 Our motto is: